aleksigron/kokko/README.md

 installation's *scripts/addons_contrib* folder and enabling it in the add-ons menu.

+[rapidjson](https://github.com/Tencent/rapidjson) is used to read JSON formatted resource files (scenes, shaders, materials, textures).

+[GLFW](https://github.com/glfw/glfw) is used to manage OpenGL context, windows and read input.

 [Glad](https://github.com/Dav1dde/glad) is used to load the OpenGL profile and extensions.